 Some cancer treatments can affect your weight.
 People often expect to lose weight during cancer treatment, but for many people it can have the opposite effect.
 Weight gained during cancer treatment can be difficult to lose because of fatigue and other challenges.

 Whether you have lost or gained weight, it is important to work towards a healthy weight.
-Being overweight or obese is a risk factor for many types of cancer (including cancer of the bowel, kidney, pancreas, oesophagus, uterus, liver and breast), heart disease and diabetes.
+Being overweight or obese is a risk factor for many types of cancer, heart disease and diabetes.